Nothing beats this healthy taco salad recipe in the summertime. Crisp veggies, creamy dressing & crunchy tortilla strips make it fresh & fun to eat.

 Like all salad recipes, this one is great to play with.
 Swap in the veggies you have on hand or adjust the toppings to make something you really love.
 Here are some suggestions:

 - Switch the sauce.
-I love topping this salad with big dollops of avocado cilantro lime dressing, but any of the 3 versions of this sauce would work here.
-Omit the avocado and serve it as a vinaigrette, or use Greek yogurt instead of the avocado to make it creamy (see this post for the variations).
-Or skip the dressing entirely, and finish the salad with tomatillo salsa.
+Any of the 3 versions of my cilantro lime dressing would work here.
+Omit the avocado and serve it as a vinaigrette, or use Greek yogurt instead of the avocado to make it creamy.
+You could also skip this dressing entirely and finish the salad with tomatillo salsa or chipotle sauce.

 - Change up the creamy component.
 I love avocado here, but guacamole is just as good.
-Alternatively, try adding crumbled Cotija or grated cheddar cheese, a dollop of sour cream, or Greek yogurt!
+Alternatively, try adding crumbled Cotija or grated cheddar cheese, cashew sour cream, or Greek yogurt!

 - Make it fruity.
 Substitute mango or pineapple salsa for the pico, or use both!